Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Introduction

-Indeed, most of existing DRL proposals for networking can only operate over the same network topology seen during training~ \cite{chen2018deep, lin2016qos} and, thus, cannot generalize and efficiently operate over unseen network topologies.
+Unfortunately, existing DRL proposals for networking were designed to operate in the same network topology seen during training~\cite{chen2018deep, valadarsky2017learning, xu2018experience}, thereby limiting their potential deployment on production networks.
 The main reason behind this strong limitation is that computer networks are fundamentally represented as graphs.
 For instance, the network topology and routing policy are typically represented as such.
-However, state-of-the-art proposals~\cite{chen2018deep, mestres2018understanding, suarez2019routing, suarez2019routingJ} use traditional neural network (NN) architectures (e.g., fully-connected, Convolutional Neural Networks) that are not well suited to model graph-structured information~\cite{battaglia2018relational}.
+However, state-of-the-art proposals~\cite{chen2018deep, chen2018auto, mestres2018understanding, suarez2019routingJ} use traditional neural network (NN) architectures (e.g., fully connected, convolutional) that are not well suited to model graph-structured information~\cite{battaglia2018relational}.

-Recently, Graph Neural Networks (GNN) \cite{scarselli2008graph} have been proposed to model and operate \rrm{over} graphs with the aim of achieving relational reasoning and combinatorial generalization.
-In other words, GNNs facilitate \rrm{learning the relations} between \rrm{graph elements} and the rules for composing them.
-GNNs have shown unprecedented generalization capabilities in the field of networking modeling and optimization \cite{rusek2019unveiling, suarez2019challenging}.

-\rrm{In this paper, we present a pioneering DRL+GNN architecture for network optimization.
-Particularly, our novel architecture is intended to optimize network routing and to be able to generalize over never-seen arbitrary topologies.
-The GNN integrated in our DRL agent is inspired by Message-passing Neural Networks~\cite{gilmer2017neural}, which were successfully applied to solve a relevant chemistry-related problem.
-In our case, the GNN was specifically designed to capture meaningful information about the relations between the links and the traffic flowing through the network topologies.}
+In this paper, we integrate Graph Neural Networks (GNN)~\cite{scarselli2008graph} into DRL agents to solve network optimization problems.
+Particularly, our architecture is intended to solve routing optimization in optical networks and to generalize over never-seen arbitrary topologies.
+The GNN integrated in our DRL agent is inspired by Message-passing Neural Networks (MPNN), which were successfully applied to solve a relevant chemistry-related problem~\cite{gilmer2017neural}.
+In our case, the GNN was specifically designed to capture meaningful information about the relations between the links and the traffic flowing through the network topologies.